 More libraries are set to open on other beaches in the emirate soon, but there was a Mobile Beach Library launched with the Al Khan Beach ‘first edition.’
-A library on the back of 4×4 that can be taken to any of the accessible beaches in Sharjah.
+This library on the back of 4×4 can be taken to any of the accessible beaches in Sharjah.

 It’s an initiative that includes Knowledge without Borders (KwB), Sharjah Investment and Development Authority (Shurooq), Sharjah Municipality and Sharjah Ladies Club (SLC) as collaborating partners.